arvindkandala/9.8.25IDS706DataAnalysisProject/README.md

 -  age
 -  trestbps (resting blood pressure)
 -  oldpeak (ST depression induced by exercise)
--  These align with known medical risk factors for heart disease.
+-  These align with known medical risk factors for heart disease
+-  the script saves a horizontal bar chart of the top 5 features to IDS706HeartRateVisualization.png

 ![Heart Disease Factors](IDS706HeartRateVisualization.png)

+##Dockerfile & how I run this project in Docker
+A Dockerfile is included to make the environment reproducible (installs requirements, copies project files).
+Build the image:
+    -   docker build -t ids706-proj .
+Run the analysis (uses the image’s default command which runs python analysis.py):
+    -   docker run --rm -it ids706-proj
+Run Makefile targets (inside Docker, using the files baked into the image):
+    -   docker run --rm -it ids706-proj make test
+    -   docker run --rm -it ids706-proj make run